enzolvd/project_wildfire/README.md

 ## Dataset

 The dataset used in this project is available on Kaggle: [Wildfire Prediction Dataset](https://www.kaggle.com/datasets/abdelghaniaaba/wildfire-prediction-dataset).
 The dataset contains three folders: a training set, a validation set, and a test set.
-However, there specific constraints and guidelines are followed:
+However, specific constraints and guidelines are followed:

-  **1. Dataset Access and Restrictions:** the dataset is composed of a *training set*, a *validation set*, and a *test set*.
-The project does not use the labels of the training set
+1. **Dataset Access and Restrictions:** The dataset is composed of a *training set*, a *validation set*, and a *test set*.
+The project does not use the labels of the training set.

-  **2. Dataset Splitting:**  the original validation set is split into a new validation set and a new train set.
+2. **Dataset Splitting:** The original validation set is split into a new validation set and a new train set.

 ## Project Structure